 The only eligibility requirement for filing a claim for a defective hernia mesh is to have had a hernia mesh with a faulty design placed inside your body that subsequently caused you serious health problems for which you had to eventually undergo revision surgery.

 With over 35 years of professional experience, the experienced and knowledgeable team of experts at Atraxia Law will first check your eligibility, a process that will unfold over the phone and will take approximately 10 minutes.

-If you qualify for filing a claim, we will help you gather the necessary evidence and prepare your claim, which will be submitted to the manufacturer of your defective hernia mesh.
+If you qualify for filing a claim, we will help you gather the necessary evidence and prepare your claim, which will be submitted to the liable manufacturer.